-Company-sponsored, registration-directed Phase 2 study (RAMP 202) underway investigating VS-6766 alone and in combination with defactinib for the treatment of patients with KRAS G12V mutant NSCLC.
+Continued progress in company-sponsored, registration-directed Phase 2 study (RAMP 202) investigating VS-6766 alone and in combination with defactinib for the treatment of patients with KRAS G12V mutant NSCLC.
+The Company expects to report top-line results from the selection phase of RAMP 202 and commence expansion phase during first half of 2022.